 $ echo “check_certificate=off” >> ~/.wgetrc

-NOTE: Git run inside the MinGW shell doesn’t pick up settings from Git Windows
+Note that Git run inside the MinGW shell doesn’t pick up settings from Git Windows.

 $ git config -global user.email “[email protected]”

 The following basic steps will be done to build a specific version of GStreamer.
 The recipe files in the version of Cerbero you check out will by default build the same version of GStreamer.
 (Cerbero and recipe files are beyond the scope of this section.)